satya12318204/Movie_review_Site/README.md

 or run nodemon server.js on the cmd

-please export these tow files
+please export these two files

 userauth.reviews.json
 userauth.users.json